-We believe that expanding our design product customers' portfolios to include our suites presents a meaningful growth opportunity and is an important part of our overall strategy.
-For the three months ended April 30, 2011, revenue from suites increased 17%, as compared to the same period in the prior fiscal year, and as a percentage of revenue increased to 23% in the three months ended April 30, 2011 as compared to 22% in the three months ended April 30, 2010.
-We believe that the adoption of design products and suites by our customers in all industries will increase their productivity and the value of their design data.
+We believe that expanding our customers' portfolios to include our suites presents a meaningful growth opportunity and is an important part of our overall strategy.
+As our customers in all industries adopt our design suites, we believe they will experience an increase in their productivity and the value of their design data.
+For the three months ended April 30, 2012, revenue from Suites increased 34%, as compared to the prior fiscal year.
+As a percentage of revenue, suites increased to 28% in the three months ended April 30, 2012 as compared to 23% in the three months ended April 30, 2011.

 Expanding our geographic coverage is another key element of our growth strategy.
-While emerging markets are important for many global businesses, we believe they hold special opportunity for Autodesk.
-Much of the growth in the world's construction and manufacturing is happening in emerging markets.
-Further, emerging markets face many of the challenges that our design technology can help address, for example infrastructure build-out.
-We believe that emerging economies continue to present long-term growth opportunities for us and revenue from emerging countries increased 13% during the three months ended April 30, 2011 as compared to the same period of the prior fiscal year.
-Revenue from emerging countries represented 15% of net revenue during the three months ended April 30, 2011 and 14% during the three months ended April 30, 2010.
+While emerging economies are important for all global businesses, we believe they hold special opportunity for Autodesk.
+Much of the growth in the world's construction and manufacturing is happening in emerging economies.
+Further, emerging economies face many of the challenges that our design technology can help address, for example infrastructure build-out.
+We believe that emerging economies continue to present long-term growth opportunities for us and revenue from emerging countries increased 6% during three months ended April 30, 2012 as compared to the same period of the prior fiscal year.
+Revenue from emerging countries represented 14% of net revenue during the three months ended April 30, 2012 and 15% of net revenue during the three months ended April 30, 2011.
 While we believe there are long-term growth opportunities in emerging economies, conducting business in these countries presents significant challenges, including economic volatility, geopolitical risk, local competition, intellectual property protection, poorly developed business infrastructure, scarcity of talent and software piracy.

 Our strategy includes improving our product functionality and expanding our product offerings through internal development as well as through the acquisition of products, technology and businesses.
 Acquisitions often increase the speed at which we can deliver product functionality to our customers; however, they entail cost and integration challenges and may, in certain instances, negatively impact our operating margins.
-We continually review these tradeoffs in making decisions regarding acquisitions.
-We currently anticipate that we will acquire products, technology and businesses as compelling opportunities that promote our strategy become available.
-We anticipate that the pace at which we make such investments will increase in comparison to fiscal 2011 but remain informed by and dependent on our business needs, the availability of suitable sellers and technology and our own financial condition.
+We continually review these trade-offs in making decisions regarding acquisitions.
+We currently anticipate that we will acquire products, technology and businesses as compelling opportunities become available.